Zaza language: History

 Writing in Zaza is a recent phenomenon.
 The first literary work in Zaza is Mewlîdu'n-Nebîyyî'l-Qureyşîyyî by Ehmedê Xasi in 1899, followed by the work Mawlûd by Osman Efendîyo Babij in 1903.
 As the Kurdish language was banned in Turkey during a large part of the Republican period, no text was published in Zaza until 1963.
 That year saw the publication of two short texts by the Kurdish newspaper Roja Newe, but the newspaper was banned and no further publication in Zaza took place until 1976, when periodicals published a few Zaza texts.
 Modern Zaza literature appeared for the first time in the journal Tîrêj in 1979 but the journal had to close as a result of the 1980 coup d'état.
 Throughout the 1980s and 1990s, most Zaza literature was published in Germany, France and especially Sweden until the ban on the Kurdish language was lifted in Turkey in 1991.
 This meant that newspapers and journals began publishing in Zaza again.
 The next book to be published in Zaza (after Mawlûd in 1903) was in 1977, and two more books were published in 1981 and 1986.
 From 1987 to 1990, five books were published in Zaza.
 The publication of books in Zaza increased after the ban on the Kurdish language was lifted and a total of 43 books were published from 1991 to 2000.
 As of 2018, at least 332 books have been published in Zaza.

 Due to the above-mentioned obstacles, the standardization of Zaza could not have taken place and authors chose to write in their local or regional Zaza variety.
 In 1996, however, a group of Zaza-speaking authors gathered in Stockholm and established a common alphabet and orthographic rules which they published.
 Some authors nonetheless do not abide by these rules as they do not apply the orthographic rules in their oeuvres.

-In 2009, Zaza was classified as a vulnerable language by UNESCO.

 The institution of Higher Education of Turkey approved the opening of the Zaza Language and Literature Department in Munzur University in 2011 and began accepting students in 2012 for the department.
 In the following year, Bingöl University established the same department.
 TRT Kurdî also broadcast in the language.
 Some TV channels which broadcast in Zaza were closed after the 2016 coup d'état attempt.